jovo/duke-summer-alignment/README.md

 	[tforms, aligned] = roughalign(IStack, 'align', 0.5);

 does several things; adding 'align' as the second parameter also completely aligns the image stack in addition to computing pairwise transforms.
 The aligned images are saved to the output variable aligned. tforms is the containers.Map containing all the pairwise transformations.
 Specifying 0.5 means the images are scaled by that much before determining transformations.
 The outputted tranformations still apply to the original inputs though.
 Not specifying the third parameter implies a scaling of 1.

+To use an svm for improved results in alignment, and/or customize your own alignment parameters, see setup.m for more info.
+Then

+    config = setupconfigvars();
+    [tforms, aligned] = roughalign(IStack, 'align', 0.5, config);

+NOTE: as always, make sure the required functions and dependencies are in your matlab path!